Alaverdi monastery

 If ever a country left an unforgettable memory to me it was Georgia.
-My visit to Georgia was short, but offered a plethora of special experiences.
-For a small country it possesses a wealth of richness of culture, wine, history, beautiful nature, mountains and great people.
-I visited Tbilisi, the important eastern wine region Kakhetia, Mtskheta and some winery west of Mtskheta.
+My visit to Georgia was short but offered a plethora of special experiences.
+For a small country, it possesses a wealth of richness of culture, wine, history, beautiful nature, mountains, and great people.
+I visited Tbilisi, the important eastern wine region Kakhetia, Mtskheta, and some wineries west of Mtskheta.
 There was no time to see the Caucasus mountains or western Georgia.
 But I left with sensations of a wonderful and authentic country with spontaneous and hospitable people.
-I really hope to return soon and discover more!
+I hope to return soon and discover more!

-Very special is the antique history of Georgia.
-Jewelry, drinking pots, wine jars are all proof of a rich history going back even 8000 years.
-Anyone who is interested in civilization and wants to follow the traces of cultures with roots going back more than 4000 years should go to Georgia.
+The antique history of Georgia is very special.
+Jewelry, drinking pots, and wine jars prove a rich history going back even 8000 years.
+Anyone interested in civilization and who wants to follow the traces of cultures with roots going back more than 4000 years should go to Georgia.
 Everything is different, starting with the language.
-At one museum I found old jewelry, dating from times of 2000 or more before Christ, long before the start of the Roman or Greek civilizations!
+At one museum I found old jewelry, dating from 2000 or more before Christ, long before the start of the Roman or Greek civilizations!
 In 1968 some wine jars were found in Northern Iran, dating back to 5000 BC – the oldest proof of wine culture at the time.
-But a recent find at Shulaveris Gora and Gadachrili, some 50 kms south of Tbilisi, has shown signs of neolithic culture with some wine culture of at least 500 years older.
-American researcher Patrick McGovern of Michigan university who analyzes molecules found in antique jars and vessels, uses to say that when we drink wine, we may imagine this is a culture going back some 8000 years.
+But a recent find at Shulaveris Gora and Gadachrili, some 50 km south of Tbilisi, has shown signs of neolithic culture with some wine culture of at least 500 years older.
+American researcher Patrick McGovern of Michigan University who analyzes molecules found in antique jars and vessels, used to say that when we drink wine, we may imagine this is a culture going back some 8000 years.

 HISTORY

-During the course of it’s history Georgia was often dominated by surrounding powers.
+During it’s history Georgia was often dominated by surrounding powers.
 In antiquity the western part was called Colchis, and here are the first signs of the speakers of the Georgian language, the ‘Kartvelians’ in the 9th century BC.
-At the coast the Greek built some trade towns and Colchis played a role in Greek mythology: it is said that the golden fleece was kept here.
+At the coast, the Greeks built some trade towns and Colchis played a role in Greek mythology: it is said that the golden fleece was kept here.
 The eastern part was called Iberia and the capital became Mtskheta, which later for some time was Georgia’s capital.
 Georgia was invaded by Romans, Mongols, Persians, Iranians, Arabs, Byzantines, Mongols, Ottomans, and the Russians.
-And all left some traces which can be viewed in some parts of Georgian culture.
-At the end of the 19th century western Georgia and eastern Georgia became part of the Russian empire and since 1991 Georgia is independent.
+All left traces that can be viewed in some parts of Georgian culture.
+At the end of the 19th century, western Georgia and eastern Georgia became part of the Russian empire and since 1991 Georgia became independent.
 Georgia is also one of the oldest Christian countries, part of the Orthodox Christianity.

-One aspect of Georgian culture is very special: at each dinner or meeting there will be a glass of wine and a toast done at least one of the participants.
-The Georgians have developed great speeching skills and show it every occasion.
-Wine is not only a drink it also has a spiritual and social meaning and it’s heritage is related to Georgian Orthodox church.
+One aspect of Georgian culture is very special: at each dinner or meeting, there will be a glass of wine and a toast by at least one of the participants.
+The Georgians have developed great speech skills and show it on every occasion.
+Wine is not only a drink it also has a spiritual and social meaning and its heritage is related to the Georgian Orthodox church.
 Georgians are proud of their culture and this can be felt every day.

-There is some contrast between countryside where you can find old rural poverty, reminding of old soviet times, and the dazzling capital Tbilisi, which has become a modern and even chic city along the Mtkvari river with many entertainment venues. a mix of ultra-modern architecture and ancient monasteries and monuments.
-With driver Rezi and guide Giorgi we drove across the mountains to Kakhetia and along the road you get an impression of the economical situation of a country where average income per capita is some 100 EUR/month.
+There is some contrast between the countryside where you can find old rural poverty, reminding of old soviet times, and the dazzling capital Tbilisi, which has become a modern and even chic city along the Mtkvari river with many entertainment venues.
+A mix of ultra-modern architecture and ancient monasteries and monuments.
+With driver Rezi and guide Giorgi we drove across the mountains to Kakhetia and along the road, you get an impression of the economic situation of a country where the average income per capita is some 100 EUR/month.

 FOOD.